 Let’s take a peek at the most likely trends in employee rewards and recognition in 2020:

 For instance, organizations like American Express are considering re-defining their existing strategies in order to reinvent their organization culture.
-The best way to build a great culture is to reward, respect and care employees at every level.
+In fact, the best way to build a great culture is to reward, respect and care for employees at every level.

 2020 as a year should see an increasing focus on meaningful employee rewards, recognition, and benefits across organizations.